 But, the only thing better than the food here is the decor, which is pure, unadulterated, Instagram perfection.

-The absolute BEST part of the decor here are the bathrooms.
+However, the absolute BEST part of the decor here is the bathrooms.

 Walk inside and you’ll immediately be mesmerized by these wonderfully quirky, giant, white, chicken-egg-like, pod toilets that are in turn, illuminated by these fantastically colorful skylights.